JacquesOlivierLachaud/SuperRes-ESPCN/README.md

   COCO dataset, with 31 epochs, batch_size 64.
 Final PSNR was 23.2711
   dB, compared to 22.4715 dB with bicubic interpolation.

+* `model-x4-coco-l4-relu.pth`

+  This model performs upscale factor 4.
+It is a 4-layers, ReLU activation function, and has been pre-trained on COCO dataset, with 34 epochs, batch_size 128.
+Final PSNR was 23.2800 dB, compared to 22.4715 dB with bicubic interpolation.

+> To use it, you must copy  `model-l4-relu.py` onto `model.py`

 ## Usage

 ### Single image super-resolution